 Welcome to Newkirk Plaza: Subway Station & Shopping Mall!

-Newkirk Plaza - the oldest open-air shopping mall in the country - is above the Newkirk Avenue subway station between Newkirk and Foster Avenues.
+Newkirk Plaza - the oldest open-air shopping mall in the country - is above the Newkirk Plaza subway station between Newkirk and Foster Avenues.

 Newkirk Plaza - America's first shopping mall - was opened on August 23, 1907.
 In Victorian Flatbush, Brooklyn's Newkirk Plaza sits a top the Q and B ground-level subway tracks that wend their way from Manhattan to Brighton Beach.